Stomach polyps are masses of cells that form on the inside lining of your stomach. Stomach polyps, also called gastric polyps, are rare.

 When to see a doctor

-Stomach polyps form in response to inflammation or other damage to the lining of the stomach.
+Stomach polyps form in response to swelling (inflammation) or other damage to the lining of the stomach.
+The most common types of stomach polyps are:

-Factors that increase your chances of developing stomach polyps are:
+Factors that increase your chances of developing stomach polyps include:

 Preparing for your appointment